X.509: Major protocols and standards using X.509 certificates

 The OpenCable security specification defines its own profile of X.509 for use in the cable industry.

 Devices like smart cards and TPMs often carry certificates to identify themselves or their owners.
 These certificates are in X.509 form.

 The WS-Security standard defines authentication either through TLS or through its own certificate profile.
 Both methods use X.509.

 The Microsoft Authenticode code signing system uses X.509 to identify authors of computer programs.
+Secure Boot feature of UEFI uses X.509 to authenticate UEFI drivers or bootloaders during booting and disallow blocklisted drivers or bootloaders (by using Forbidden Key Exchange or dbx database).

 The OPC UA industrial automation communication standard uses X.509.

 SSH generally uses a Trust On First Use security model and doesn't have need for certificates.
 However, the popular OpenSSH implementation does support a CA-signed identity model based on its own non-X.509 certificate format.